Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Notes/Tutorials/Class 4.md

 Then what arity-index would this get (two strings of dots but only one predicate needed):
 $P^?$: $..._1$ loves $..._1$ (themselves)

+Why can only P, Q and R be predicate letters? page 82

 ---